MacLaurinGroup/mg-docs/README.md

-page | contains parameters that allow you to set the title, heading and heading paragraph text of the document. pageBlock | contains parameters that allow you to set up custom CSS classes to the documentation elements. sideBar | contains parameters that allow you to set up custom CSS classes to the side bar elements.
+page | contains parameters that allow you to set the title, heading and heading paragraph text of the document. pageBlock | contains parameters that allow you to set up custom CSS classes to the documentation elements. sideBar | contains parameters that allow you to set up custom CSS classes to the side bar elements. logo | contains src and url parameters that allow you to set the logo's source and the url link for clicking the logo.

 ## To build